Building the right tech stack is key

 I left corporate in September instead of waiting for bonus season because I realized I was calculating the wrong risk.
 Yes, I walked away from money.
 But I walked toward something that had its own revenue potential, its own timeline, its own trajectory.

-I've now worked with dozens of executives through this transition.
-The ones who succeed aren't necessarily the ones with the biggest safety nets or the most perfect timing.
+The executives I've worked with who succeed in the corporate-to-coach transition aren't necessarily the ones with the biggest safety nets or the most perfect timing.
 They're the ones who stop pretending that staying small is safer than stepping into their power.

 The question is whether you're willing to honor what you already know.